jackrobertscott/authpack-client-190806/documents/gadgets/gadgets.md

 ## Gadgets state

-The gadgets store an internal state which contains your account, session, and group details.
+The gadgets store an internal state which contains your account, session, and collection details.

 - [account]() `object?`: the current authenticated account.
-- [group]() `object?`: the current group selected by the account.
+- [collection]() `object?`: the current collection selected by the account.
 - [session]() `object?`: the current account's authentication session containing access token.
-- [permissions]() `object[]?`: the permission's assigned to the current account with this group.
+- [permissions]() `object[]?`: the permission's assigned to the current account with this collection.
-- [membership]() `object?`: the membership relation between the account and group.
+- [membership]() `object?`: the membership relation between the account and collection.

 ## Listen to state changes